spandanb/learndb-py/README.md

 ## Hacking

 ### Install
+- System requirements
+  - requires a linux/macos system, since it uses `fcntl` to get exclusive read access on database file
+  - python >= 3.9
 - To install for development, i.e. src can be edited from without having to reinstall:
     - `cd <repo_root>`
     - create virtualenv: `python3 -m venv venv `